Is 4 Sets Per Exercise the Sweet Spot for Hypertrophy?

 What This Means for Your Training

-For most lifters, targeting 4 sets per exercise appears to maximize the efficiency of your training sessions.
-This volume provides substantial muscle-building stimulus while keeping fatigue manageable enough to maintain consistency across multiple exercises and training sessions.
+For most lifters, targeting around 4 sets per exercise maximizes the efficiency of your sessions.
+It provides a substantial muscle-building stimulus while keeping fatigue contained enough to maintain consistency across multiple exercises and across the week.

-When planning your program structure, consider that distributing sets across the week matters as much as per-exercise volume.
-If you're performing an exercise twice weekly, 4 sets per session gives you 8 weekly sets for that movement pattern—a volume that research consistently shows drives meaningful hypertrophy.
+When planning your program, remember that distributing sets across the week matters as much as per-exercise volume.
+If you train a movement twice weekly, 4 sets per session gives you 8 weekly sets for that pattern — comfortably inside the range research associates with meaningful hypertrophy for most muscles.

-This research supports a practical approach: start with 3-4 sets per exercise as your baseline, then adjust based on your recovery capacity and progression rate.
-Tracking your training volume and progression through tools like Kenso allows you to identify when additional sets provide meaningful benefits versus when they simply add fatigue without proportional gains.
+A practical approach: start with 3-4 sets per exercise as your baseline, then adjust based on recovery and rate of progress.
+Kenso tracks your hard sets per muscle per week and surfaces your progression on each lift, so you can see when additional sets are still driving progress versus when they're just adding fatigue without proportional gains.

-For exercises targeting smaller muscle groups or movements you perform less frequently, you might push toward 5-6 sets.
-For compound movements or when training a muscle group multiple times per week, 3-4 sets per session often proves optimal.
+For smaller muscle groups or movements you train less frequently, you might push toward 5-6 sets.
+For large compound lifts, or any muscle you hit multiple times per week, 3-4 sets per session often proves optimal once you account for the volume already accumulating elsewhere.

 How many sets should beginners start with?

-Beginners typically respond well to 2-3 sets per exercise, as their adaptation rate is higher and recovery demands are different from trained lifters.
-The dose-response curve shifts leftward for novices, meaning meaningful gains occur at lower volumes.
+Beginners typically respond well to 2-3 sets per exercise.
+Their adaptation rate is higher and their recovery demands differ from trained lifters, so the dose-response curve effectively shifts leftward — meaningful gains occur at lower volumes.

 Does the 4-set recommendation apply to all exercises?

-The research primarily examined compound and isolation exercises for major muscle groups.
-Smaller muscle groups (rear delts, calves) may benefit from slightly higher per-exercise volumes, while large compound movements might be effectively trained with 3-4 sets when performed frequently.
+Not uniformly.
+Smaller muscle groups (rear delts, calves) may benefit from slightly higher per-exercise volume, while large compound movements can often be trained effectively with 3-4 sets, especially when performed frequently across the week.

 How does rest time between sets affect this recommendation?